craiglabenz/flutter_rolling_nav_bar/README.md

 ---

-The second animation type is is a fade-and-reappear effect:
+The second animation type is a fade-and-reappear effect:

 ```dart
 RollingNavBar.iconData(